Jamal Davis II: Los Angeles Chargers

-Montreal Alouettes (II)
+Montreal Alouettes (second stint)

-On September 16, 2022, it was announced that Davis had re-signed with the Montreal Alouettes on a two-year contract.
+On September 16, 2022, it was announced that Davis had re-signed with the Alouettes on a two-year contract.
 He played in six regular season games where he had ten defensive tackles, two sacks, and one forced fumble.

+In 2023, Davis played in the team's first 14 games of the season where he recorded 22 defensive tackles, one special teams tackle, and three quarterback sacks.
+However, he was released on September 25, 2023.

+Hamilton Tiger-Cats

+On September 27, 2023, it was announced that Davis had signed with the Hamilton Tiger-Cats.
+He was released on May 10, 2024.